 For example, the 574 is a classic and a wide-selling New Balance style available in different editions.
 There are many other retro re-releases which form the sizeable fashion assortment.
 It won’t be a stretch to say that New Balance’s fashion line is as large, if not bigger than the performance running line.

 And yet, New Balance does a stellar job at separating the two.
 Performance and lifestyle running silhouettes have clear boundaries, unlike adidas and Nike which try to cross-sell both.

 So New Balance doesn’t have the problem of performance and lifestyle mixing together.
 But it does have a problem – that of differentiation within its performance running assortment.
 There are just too many New Balance models with shared visual and functional characteristics.

-There’s also the newly-introduced confusion around product nomenclature.
-Old timers are familiar with New Balance’s numbering system which classified shoes by their intended use.
+There’s also some confusion around the product nomenclature.
+Old-timers are familiar with New Balance’s numbering system which classified shoes by their intended use.
 The suffix ’60’ was stability (say, the 860), while 80 was neutral (880, 980, 1080) and the ’00’ (1400, 1500) was competition.
 This made identifying shoes extremely user-friendly.

 Then came the Zante, Vongo, and the Beacon – all while the numbered shoes continued to exist alongside.
 It’s all slightly messy, so we hope that our buyer’s guide which curates core performers in each sub-category is helpful.

-New Balance has a huge assortment, so this list is long too – a dozen shoes are featured here.
+New Balance has a huge assortment, so this list is long too – more than a dozen shoes are featured here.

 1) Lightweight Neutral Trainer: New Balance 890V7

 2) Lightweight Neutral Trainer: New Balance Fresh Foam Zante Pursuit